MotusWTS/motusServer/inst/doc/motus_data_formats.md

 			 for SensorStation, receiver serial number (with the CTT prefix, e.g. CTT-123456789012345)
 	boot_num: boot number
 	datetime: yyyy-mm-ddTHH:MM:ss.ssssT
-	type: 	Lotek Nanotag data: all (for all antennae), or antenna number.
-Those files will also contain CTT detections in the old sensorgnome software
+	type: 	all (for all antennae), specific antenna number or ctt (ctt and gps data only)
-		CTT data: ctt data only
 	ext: extension (typically txt)
 	gz: indicates compressed files (other types of compressions are also supported: bz2, etc.)